 Straightforward installation.
 Controllable via smartphone from anywhere in the world, using an app that's very intuitive and lets users set light schedules quickly.
-Location-based automatic timer is a nice plus.
+The location-based automatic timer is a nice plus.

 Wi-Fi range in-home isn't great.
-Some may have issues wiring the unit as it requires a neutral lead.
+Some may have issues wiring the unit.
 Does not support 3-way switches.
 Firmware updates may be buggy.

 We haven’t quite achieved Jetsons-style houses in the sky, but the breadth of smart home devices on the market brings us closer every day.
 Using voice control, automation, and Internet of Things remote control, smart home devices allow you to optimize and control your appliances and electronics even from thousands of miles away.
 Gone are the days of leaving for work wondering if you left the door unlocked or arriving home from a two-week vacation to discover that the air conditioner has been running the whole time.